drj11/drj11.github.io/2022-07-11/pypng-mfa.md

 You like compiling binary dependencies?
 Use Pillow.
 You wan't to link to 3rd party C code?
 Use `libpng`.

+It is so anti-package that it didn't even use `setuptools`, because… `setuptools` was a 3rd party dependency and i didn't want any of them.
+`distutils` is dead.
+Long live `distutils`.
+(you get a log of funny looks when say you don't depend on `setuptools`)

 The above is a bit of background to… an e-mail i got.

 > Congratulations!
 A project you ('drj') maintain has been designated as a critical project on PyPI.